 Skip to main content

-Learn how to solve and understand simple harmonic motion in this calculus-based physics class.
+Learn how to solve and understand simple harmonic motion in this calculus-based physics course.

-Learn how to solve and understand simple harmonic motion in this calculus-based physics class.
+Learn how to solve and understand simple harmonic motion in this calculus-based physics course.

-This is the fourth of a series of modules that cover calculus-based mechanics.
+This online physics course is the fourth in the xSeries that covers calculus-based mechanics.
 You will first explore simple harmonic motion through springs and pendulums.
-Following that lesson, you learn to solve the SHM differential equation and to use the Taylor Formula for small oscillations.
+Following that lesson, you will learn how to solve the simple harmonic motion (SHM) differential equation and how to use the Taylor Formula for small oscillations.

 Show More

-The complete series of modules is based on the MIT subject 8.01: Physics I, required of all MIT undergraduates.
-The modules are:
+The xSeries in Introduction to Mechanics is a four-part series of online courses that is based on the MIT subject 8.01: Physics I, required of all MIT undergraduates.

 Prerequisites